Georgia-Pacific and Asbestos

 Georgia-Pacific Asbestos Products

-Georgia-Pacific made few products that contained asbestos; however, the construction materials that did contain it were used widely.
+Georgia-Pacific made few products containing asbestos; however, the construction materials that did contain it were widely used.

 One product that would prove particularly problematic was the joint compound used on walls in new construction.
 Workers sanded these walls and the joint compound before painting.